 Heresy has been certified under UK Government's Cyber Essentials scheme since 24th August 2017.
 We are also compliant with EU's General Data Protection Regulation (GDPR) and implement many practices found in ISO 27001 which we plan to obtain.

 Our web application framework (open source) utilises various techniques to prevent a variety of attacks, including SQL Injection, XSS and CSRF attacks.
+We use state-of-the-art encryption and hashing libraries.

 Server and application logs are regularly reviewed and constantly monitored.
 We also have an automatic backup system in place, with all backups securely stored and available for fast recovery.